watchakorn-18k/Fenv/readme.md

     install      Install the package and install the package via requirements.txt. uninstall    Uninstall packages.
-    update       Package to file requirements.txt update furthermore, update the readme.md file's tree path. onlyenv      Create only virtualenv and no create base file. clean        Clean delete all packages in requirements.txt out. activate     Activate the virtual environment if the terminal is not supported will show a hint. clone        Clone data from repositories and create virtualenv.
+    update       Package to file requirements.txt update furthermore, update the readme.md file's tree path. env      Create only virtualenv and no create base file. clean        Clean delete all packages in requirements.txt out. activate     Activate the virtual environment if the terminal is not supported will show a hint. clone        Clone data from repositories and create virtualenv.